Arthur Davis (animator): Career

 Davis directed a number of Looney Tunes and Merrie Melodies shorts, with a tone somewhere between those of Clampett and McKimson.
 He had a distinctive characteristic visual style, which can be seen as far back as Davis' Columbia shorts, in which the characters move from the foreground to the background, as well as from side to side, using all axes of the animation field.
+Davis was said to prioritize the animation of his shorts over the writing, as he felt insecure with the writers he was given.

-His department was shut down only two years later in 1947 when Warners was having a budget problem.
+Davis' unit at Warners was shut down only two years later in November 1947 when the studio was having a budget problem.
 Davis was then taken into Friz Freleng's unit, and served as one of Freleng's key animators for many years.
-In 1960, shortly prior to departing the studio, Davis directed a cartoon for Warners again using Freleng's unit (there were several shorts released around this time, from not only Freleng's unit but Chuck Jones' as well, where the direction was credited to varying subordinates).
-"Quackodile Tears", which would not see release until 1962 due to the studio's elongated release backlog, was also Davis's last Warner Brothers short.
+In 1960, shortly prior to departing the studio, Davis directed a cartoon for Warners again using Freleng's unit.
+There were several WB shorts released around this time, from not only Freleng's unit but Chuck Jones' as well, where the direction was credited to varying subordinates.
+"Quackodile Tears", which would not see release until 1962 due to the studio's extensive release backlog, was also Davis's last Warner Bros. short.

 Following his departure from Warners, Davis joined Hanna-Barbera, where he worked briefly as an animator and was a story director for The Flintstones and The Yogi Bear Show.
 He continued to work on and off with the studio as a consultant or a timing director until his retirement.

-After leaving the studio in 1962, Davis went to Walter Lantz Productions as an animator.
-He left Lantz in 1965 he then later joining DePatie-Freleng Enterprises to direct Pink Panther shorts and other cartoon series.
+After leaving H-B in 1962, Davis went to Walter Lantz Productions as an animator.
+He left Lantz in 1965, later joining DePatie-Freleng Enterprises to direct Pink Panther shorts and other cartoon series.

+Death

 Outliving most of his peers, Davis died peacefully on May 9, 2000, aged 94 in Sunnyvale, California after humming a tune.
 He was cremated and his ashes were scattered at sea.